PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 ![](img/ch5-multi-leader-multiple-datacenter.jpg)

-Let’s compare how the single-leader and multi-leader configurations fare in a multi-datacenter deployment:
+Let's compare how the single-leader and multi-leader configurations fare in a multi-datacenter deployment:

 - Performance
 - Tolerance of datacenter outages